monopole/snt/containerize.md

-# Containerize the App Component
+# Containerize the Server

-> _Bundle your server into a container._
+> _k8s exclusively runs containers,
+> pulling them as needed from a registry._
 >
 > _Time: 2-5min_

-k8s runs _containers_, pulling them as needed from a (presumably trustworthy) registry.

-Therefore, the server you just wrote must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.
+The server you just wrote must be placed in a container image (a tar ball with metadata), and that in turn must be placed in a container registry.

 In what follows: